Alonsomelendrez1222/Intelligent-Circulation-Collapse-Dynamics/docs/OUTLINE.md

 ## 7. Rayleigh-Plateau Analogy

 The Rayleigh-Plateau instability is valuable as a conceptual analogy because it shows how small perturbations in a continuous stream can either decay or amplify depending on system parameters.
-In the project, this analogy should support the intuition of instability, while the traffic-specific equations should remain based on conservation of vehicles, flow-density relationships, and network dynamics.
+Within the project, this analogy should support the intuition of instability, while the traffic-specific equations should remain based on conservation of vehicles, flow-density relationships, and network dynamics.

 ---